codeHaiku22/bashrc-Awesome-Welcome/README.md

 # bashrc Awesome Welcome
-Additional, helpful commands to execute and display information when bash is launched.
+Additional, helpful commands that execute and display useful information when bash is launched within a Linux distribution.
+Just place the code into your .bashrc file.

 Displays: